namespace-ee/react-calendar-timeline/README.md

 Render prop function used to render a customized interval.
 The function provides multiple parameters that can be used to render each interval.

-Paramters provided to the function has two types: context params which have the state of the item and timeline, and prop getters functions
+Parameters provided to the function has two types: context params which have the state of the item and timeline, and prop getters functions

 _Note_ : the renderProp can be a component or a function for convenience